 Gross performance shown is presented gross of investment advisory fees and includes the reinvestment of all income.
 Gross returns will be reduced by investment advisory fees and other expenses that may be incurred in the management of the account.
 Net performance includes the deduction of a 3.0% annual wrap fee, which is the highest anticipated wrap fee charged by any sponsor.
 Management and performance of individual accounts will vary due to differences such as the availability of securities, trading implementation or client objectives, and market conditions.
-For a fee schedule, please contact your advisor or refer to AssetMark's Form ADV Part 2A.
-If you enter into an agreement directly with Clark Capital, refer to Clark Capital's Form ADV Part 2A.
-The Firm's policies for valuing portfolios, calculating performance, and prevaring compliant presentations are available upon request.
+For a fee schedule, please contact your advisor or refer to Clark Capital's Form ADV Part 2A.
+The Firm's policies for valuing portfolios, calculating performance, and preparing compliant presentations are available upon request.